YohSambre/gmod-braxscan-anti-backdoor-system/README.md

 throw the 'braxscan-master' folder into the 'addon' folder

 COMMANDS:
-To scan all addons: braxscan all 1 (ingame console)
+To scan all addons: braxscan all 1 (web console)

 SEE LOGS SCAN :
 garrysmod\data\braxscan